EdgeApp/edge-docs/source/index.html.md

 })
 ```

-Updates the internal database of `metaData` corresponding to this `receiveAddress`.
-Any transactions that are received in this address are automatically tagged with the `metaData` from this `receiveAddress`.
+Updates the internal database of `metadata` corresponding to this `receiveAddress`.
+Any transactions that are received in this address are automatically tagged with the `metadata` from this `receiveAddress`.

 ### lockReceiveAddress